FH-Potsdam/eingabe-ausgabe/_includes/io-abstract.md

 - Generative Design.
 Analog and digital using the Processing platform and the P5.js framework
 - Physical Computing.
 Using the Arduino, Raspberry Pi and Particle Photon prototyping platforms
 - Digital culture.
-Possibilities of the Web and use of web technologies and services
+Possibilities of and use of web technologies and services
 - Participatory design.
 Participation and user-generated content
 - Bio design.
 Designing with living organisms.